dips-21/my_practice/src/DataStructure.README.md

 Array:-
 =========
-Array	Stack
+Array
 It is a data structure that consists of a collection of elements that are identified by their indexes, where the first index is available at index 0.
 It is a collection of elements of the same data type.
 It provides random-access, i.e., read and write operations would be performed to any element at any position through their indexes.
 It is rich in methods or operations like sorting, traversing, reverse, push, pop, etc.
-It is a data type..
-It is an abstract data type.
 It is used when we know all the data to be processed and require constant changes at any element.

 STACK:-